TommyGPrimo/CRISPRaiCircuitsModeling/README.md

 ## Docs
 - Functional Specification: Document contains background of package, problem being addressed, user profile and use cases
 - Component Specification: Document contains software components, high level description of data and provisions, interactions to accomplish the use cases and preliminary plan
+- Biochemical Equations: Document contains the biochemical equations used to structure the CRISPRai genetic circuits.

 ## srcs
 The source folder contains the main code for running this package, including unit tests and helper python scripts